guyplusplus/Simple-Circuit-Breaker/README.md

 # Simple Circuit Breaker

-This library is a Simple Circuit Breaker for JAVA 7 and above.
+This library is a fully featured Simple Circuit Breaker for JAVA 7 and above.
 It is directly inspired by [Resilience4j](https://resilience4j.readme.io/docs/circuitbreaker) in term of functionality and parameters.
 Only TIME_BASED sliding window is implemented in the current release.

 It supports the 5 states:
   - OPEN